Julie Dash: Daughters of the Dust (1991)

 Dash began work on a story in 1975 that was inspired by her father's Gullah family background and immigration from the Sea Islands of Georgia.
 This would become the screenplay Daughters of the Dust, which went into production after she received $800,000 in financing from PBS in 1988.
 The film, set in 1902, revolves around three generations of Gullah women in the Peazant family on St. Helena Island off the coasts of Georgia and South Carolina.
 Innovative with its use of Gullah dialogue and interwoven story-lines among the predominately female cast, the film focuses on ancestral and matriarchal story lines as well as the history of former slaves who settled on the island and formed an independent community there.
-The screenplay was written in the dialect of the island settlers with no subtitles, resulting in an immersive language experience.
+The screenplay was written in the dialect of the island settlers with minimal subtitles, resulting in an immersive language experience.

 Dash's experimental approach to narrative structure was something rarely seen in U.S. feature-filmmaking.
-Upon the film's re-release, she said “I...wanted to do a film that was so deeply embedded in the culture, was so authentic to the culture that it felt like a foreign film.”
+Upon the film's re-release, she said: "I...wanted to do a film that was so deeply embedded in the culture, was so authentic to the culture that it felt like a foreign film."
+The film is told in way that an African griot would tell a story.
+A griot would recall a family's history over the course of days, all from their head.
+Dash brought in a Gullah consultant to help with the film.

 Daughters of the Dust premiered at the Sundance Film Festival in 1991, where it was nominated for the Grand Jury Prize and won a cinematography award.
 It became the first feature film by an African-American woman to be distributed in the United States in theatrical release and gained critical praise for its use of dialect and music composed by John Barnes, as well for its cinematography and visual imagery.